artsmia/collection/readme.md

 ## Images

 **Images aren't included under the same license as this metadata**.
-Reference images are available under the MIA's [Image Access & Use](http://new.artsmia.org/visit/policies-guidelines/#image_access_and_use) policy.
+Reference images are available under Mia's [Image Access & Use](http://new.artsmia.org/visit/policies-guidelines/#image_access_and_use) policy.

 There aren't images of every object in the collection.
 Of the objects that have been photographed, some are restricted by copyright.